cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS/Turning Old PC into NAS.md

 	- Check for necessary hardware on old PC
 	- Flash .iso file to a USB drive
 	- Plug in a initial install TrueNAS
+	- .
+## Prepare Old PC - Hardware
+- In my case, I didn't have an SSD (NVMe in this case), so I added one from another old laptop
 	-
 ## Flashing TrueNAS to a USB Drive
 - Download TrueNAS Scale .iso file